Jurassic World Revealed lets you dodge dinosaurs with Amazon Alexa

 Jurassic World Revealed, out Friday, takes place during the events of the movie Jurassic World: Fallen Kingdom, the sequel to 2015's Jurassic World.
 It's the latest game to use voice assistants, underscoring their versatility as they play a larger role in our lives.
 Mattel's Escape Room In a Box: The Werewolf Experiment is a puzzle game for adults using Alexa.
 You can play Mad Libs using Google Home, or even play a variety of trivia and quiz games.

-In the game, you play the producer of a podcast who has snuck onto Isla Nublar (the island where the dinosaurs live) with podcast host Janet Best.
+In the game, you play the producer of a podcast who has snuck onto Isla Nublar (the island where the dinosaurs live) with fictional podcast friend Janet Best.
 You're on an investigative mission to bring the story of the dinos to the world.
 Or, your 6 listeners, at least.

 Along the way, Janet talks to you, giving you choices about what you both should do next as you wander through the deserted theme park, all the while keeping an eye on the volcano that's about to blow and possibly wipe out the prehistoric creatures on Isla Nublar.